Keef Hartley: Having Difficulty Managing

 As a band, Keef Hartley merged jazz and rock to present a progressive rock vibe.
 If you know Colosseum then you’re sure to like Keef although Keef had more blues infusions in his work.
 Hartley himself was a veteran in the music scene.
 In fact, when Ringo Starr left his old group, Rory Storm & The Hurricanes it was Keef who took the drummer’s stool.
 Later, Keef would become a member of The Artwoods (seen as a prototype for the band, Deep Purple) and then later attached himself to John Mayall’s Bluesbreakers.

 After their Woodstock stint, the Keef Hartley Band really got going in 1969 as a studio outfit, with the release of the album, Halfbreed, which highlighted Hartley’s interests in Native American Indian studies.
-Arguably his most famous album, it features the laid back, yet forcefully sung Born To Die plus Sacked whose introduction has Hartley ‘playfully’ sacking John Mayall over the phone!
+Arguably his most famous album, it features a brass section to add dynamism.
+It also includes the laid back, yet forcefully sung Born To Die plus Sacked whose introduction has John Mayall ‘playfully’ sacking Hartley over the phone!

-The Battle of North West Six album was released in 1970 and saw a slight dip in quality but included the addition of a brass section and moved towards R&B and away from the languid blues style of the band’s debut while the brass section added a jazz flavour.
+The Battle of North West Six album was released in 1970 and saw a slight dip in quality and moved towards R&B and away from the languid blues style of the band’s debut while the brass section added a jazz flavour.

 The Time is Near…, also released in 1970, was the best LP of the lot to date, taking a more esoteric direction mixing jazz, soul, R&B with a splash of harder rock.
 The LP is packed with strong melodies and hooks a-plenty with those promised prog flavours to add interest.
 As you can tell from there above, though, the recipe sourced a wide ranging array of ingredients to produce something uniquely Keef.